laravel/spark-next-docs/src/spark-stripe/upgrade.md

 ],
 ```

-Next, if you have published Spark's views with the `vendor:publish` Artisan command, you should rename the `receipt.blade.php` template to `invoice.blade.php` in your application's `resources/views/vendor/spark/mail/` directory.
+Next, if you have published Spark's views using the `vendor:publish` Artisan command, you should rename the `receipt.blade.php` template to `invoice.blade.php` in your application's `resources/views/vendor/spark/mail` directory.

 Lastly, create a migration to rename the `user` table's `receipt_emails` column to `invoice_emails`: